masatio/senssmart_cnn/README.md

 # Heart Failure Detection from synchronized PPG, PCG and SCG Signals using 1D CNNs

 This project investigates the use of **mechanical cardiac signals** for **automatic heart failure detection**, aiming to provide a low-cost, non-invasive, and widely deployable diagnostic tool.
-By applying deep learning to raw PPG beats, we evaluate the effectiveness of convolutional neural networks (CNNs) for distinguishing heart failure patients from healthy subjects.
+By applying deep learning to raw PPG, PCG, and SCG beats, we evaluate the effectiveness of convolutional neural networks (CNNs) for distinguishing heart failure patients from healthy subjects.

 ---